 If your Goldendoodle has a curly coat you won’t need this brush, but if your Goldendoodle has fleece or wavy coat then you will need bristle brush to groom them.
-When you choose the best bristle brush for your Goldendoodle, you want to a bristle brush that has boar bristles or a mix of boar and nylon bristles.
-Avoid bristle brush that has only nylon bristles as it can break your dog’s hair and coat.
+When you’re choosing a brush for your Goldendoodle, you want to get a bristle brush that has boar bristles or a mix of boar and nylon bristles.
+Avoid bristle brush that has only nylon bristles as it can break your Goldendoodle’s hair and coat.

 Bristle brush comes with bristles in different lengths and densities.
-If you have dogs with long coats then you need to use a bristle brush that has widely-spaced, long bristles.
+If you have Goldendoodles with long coats then you need to use a bristle brush that has widely-spaced, long bristles.
 As for Goldendoodles with short coats, you need to use a bristle brush with bristles that are closer together and shorter.
-To groom dogs with coarse hair, you need to use stiffer bristles while for dogs with soft hair, use softer bristles.
+To groom Goldendoodles with coarse hair, you need to use stiffer bristles while for Goldendoodles with smooth hair, use softer bristles.

 2. Pin Brushes

-A pin brush or known as a wire pin brush is a good choice for Goldendoodles with medium to long coats and with wooly or curly coats.
+Pin brushes or known as wire pin brushes are a good choice for Goldendoodles with medium to long coats and with wooly or curly coats.
 To use the pin brush, you need to begin brushing your Goldendoodle from head to bottom or in the direction of the hair growth.
-After the first brushing is complete, the next step is to brush from bottom to head.
-Brushing your dog in the opposite direction helps to grab as much dead hair as possible and you will have an easier time to work through knots and mats in their coat.
-Remember the goal of using pin brush is to brush the hair, not the skin.
-So be careful not to scratch your dog’s skin.
+After the first step is complete, the next step is to brush from bottom to head.
+Brushing your Goldendoodle in the opposite direction helps to grab as much dead hair as possible and you will have an easier time working through knots and mats in their coat.
+Remember the goal of using a pin brush is to brush the hair, not the dog’s skin.
+So be careful not to scratch your Goldendoodle’s skin.